GalaxyOP62/Galaxy-GCRD-Debian-RDP/README.md

 ![.](spec.png)

-# Read This Before Rushing To Download workflow 💀
+# Read This Before Rushing To Make RDP 💀

 * i'm **not responsible** for **suspended Google accounts**
 * **Don't try these in your personal Gmail account**